KevinBeltran23/436_project/README.md

 2. Open in Android Studio.
 3. Get local properties file from me and add it to root
 4. Build and run on a device or emulator

+## Testing

+go to GeoFenceHelper.kt and set flags to true to force notifications based on whether you're inside or outside geofence